storacha/RFC/rfc/ucan-interop.md

 - 💚 The `did:key:zBridge` actor could be operated by anyone.
 - 💚 Outside system does not need to understand or worry about UCANs.
 - 💚 Outside system can be held accountable thanks to captured signatures.
-- 💔 Can not take advantage of redelgation
+- 💔 Can not take advantage of redelegation